VISTA-Bench: Do Vision-Language Models Really Understand Visualized Text as Well as Pure Text?: Related Work

 \subsection{Multimodal Understanding Benchmarks}

 The rapid advancement of Vision-Language Models (VLMs) has led to significant breakthroughs in areas such as fine-grained OCR, text retrieval and text-image understanding.
-To comprehensive evaluate these capabilities, a variety of benchmarks have been proposed.
-Early efforts, including DocVQA~\cite{mathew2021docvqa} and OCRBench~\cite{liu2024ocrbench}, primarily concentrate on localized text recognition and document-level OCR tasks.
-Subsequent benchmarks have expanded their scope to encompass higher-level visual cognition, reasoning and the integration of external knowledge~\cite{liu2024mmbench, yue2024mmmu, li2024seed}.
+To comprehensively evaluate these capabilities, a variety of benchmarks have been proposed.
+Early efforts, including DocVQA~\cite{mathew2021docvqa} and OCRBench-v2~\cite{fu2024ocrbench}, primarily concentrate on localized text recognition and document-level OCR tasks.
+Subsequent benchmarks have expanded their scope to encompass higher-level visual cognition, reasoning and the integration of external knowledge~\cite{li2024seed, liu2024mmbench, yue2024mmmu}.
+Recent benchmarks also study fine-grained visual perception, advanced visual reasoning, and agentic visual research, such as V-FAT~\cite{wang2026v}, VisuLogic~\cite{xu2025visulogic}, and Vision-DeepResearch Benchmark~\cite{zeng2026vision}.
 Despite this progress, most existing evaluation paradigms predominantly focus on pure-text.
-Following the established philosophies of comprehensive benchmarks, we introduce VISTA-Bench, a systematic benchmark from multimodal perception, reasoning, to unimodal understanding domains based on visualized text input.
-VISTA-bench serves as a necessary supplement that reveals the modality gap between pure and visualized text and provides a critical entry point for research on unified multimodal representations.
+Following the philosophies of comprehensive benchmarks, we introduce VISTA-Bench, a systematic benchmark from multimodal perception, reasoning, to unimodal understanding domains based on visualized-text input.
+VISTA-Bench serves as a necessary supplement that reveals the modality gap between pure and visualized text and provides a critical entry point for research on unified multimodal representations.